 About

-I am currently the Director of Research at Kira Systems where I guide the direction of the team and aid in the deployment of the team’s insight into production.
+Prior to its acquistion in August 2021, I was the Director of Research at Kira Systems where I guide the direction of the team and aid in the deployment of the team’s insight into production.
 Prior to this I was alternatingly a Product Manager and Research Scientist at Kira.
 Prior to Kira, I completed my PhD at the University of Waterloo under the supervision of Gordon V. Cormack (and occasionally Charlie Clarke, when Gordon was on sabbatical).

 My primary interests are in the design and evaluation of human-in-the-loop (i.e., explicit feedback) Information Retrieval systems.
 This has generally been expressed through research in electronic discovery in civil litigation and mergers and acquisitions due diligence.
 However, when the opportunity arises I do not shy away from real-time, web-based information retrieval research.